Teaching in a digital age requires a new approach because of changes in the economy and changes in technology.

-Teaching in a Digital Age: Guidelines for Teaching and Learning is available as a free, online open textbook which you can read online, download to your tablet or computer, or print, either in sections or as a whole.
+Teaching in a Digital Age: Guidelines for Teaching and Learning is available as a free, online open textbook.
+The English version is available for reading in the following versions:

 Portuguese translation by ABED (Brazilian Association of Distance Education), Brazil, available in a fully printed format from ABED.

-Turkish translation by Muge Adnan, Distance Education Centre, Mugla SK University, and Yasemin Gulbahar, Distance Education Centre, Ankara University, Turlkey – completion date open
+Turkish translation by Muge Adnan, Distance Education Centre, Mugla SK University, and Yasemin Gulbahar, Distance Education Centre, Ankara University, Turkey